obsfx/lurkdown/README.md

 ## disclaimer

-some features are not implemented:
+some core features are not implemented:

 1. Combined blockquotes. *because it's sucks.*
 2. Reference style images. *I don't need it*

 restrictions:

 1. lurkdown doesn't deal with font files.
-You have to host them somewhere and @import the css file of font definitions.
+You have to host them at somewhere and @import the css file of font definitions.